validatedpatterns/gitea-chart/README.md

     port: 22
 ```

-This helm chart automatically configures the clone urls to use the correct
+This helm chart automatically configures the clone urls to use the correct ports.
-ports.
 You can change these ports by hand using the `gitea.config` dict.
-However
-you should know what you're doing.
+However you should know what you're doing.

 ### ClusterIP

-By default the clusterIP will be set to None, which is the default for headless
+By default the `clusterIP` will be set to `None`, which is the default for headless services.
-services.
-However if you want to omit the clusterIP field in the service, use
-the following values:
+However if you want to omit the clusterIP field in the service, use the following values:

 ```yaml
 service: